yanglifan/modern-spring-demo/README.md

 }
 ```

 There is a question.
 Why Spring Boot chooses Tomcat by default.
-The answer is related with Spring Boot auto config mechanism. `spring-boot-autoconfigure` module is very important.
+The answer is related with Spring Boot auto config mechanism. `spring-boot-autoconfigure` module is very important, it provides the auto config mechanism to Spring Boot.
 You can find all 3rd party technologies' configuration which supported by Spring Boot officially.
 Of course, you can find Tomcat configuration in it:

 ```java
 public class EmbeddedServletContainerAutoConfiguration {